-Campground: An area of land so arranged and improved to provide the necessary facilities to accommodate overnight primitive and tent camping and camping trailers.
+Campground: An area of land so arranged and improved to provide the necessary facilities to accommodate overnight primitive camping for more than two (2) camping tents, recreational vehicles, camping trailers, motor homes or park models.

 Camping Trailer: A vehicle with a collapsing or folding structure designed for human habitation and towed upon a highway by a motor vehicle, not to exceed 320 square feet.